Joint demosaicing and fusion of multiresolution coded acquisitions: A unified image formation and reconstruction method

 \section{Conclusion}

-In this paper, we proposed the \gls{mrca}, a novel multiresolution compressed acquisition system with enough flexibility to model classic image formation methods, including \gls{cfa}/\gls{msfa}-based mosaicing, \gls{hri}/\gls{lri} image bundles, nonconventional acquisition system, such as the \gls{cassi}, and various hybrid methods.
-The proposed design aims to intercept the future trends for unconventional optical devices, and allow for an immediately available procedure to model the acquisition.
+In this paper, we proposed the \gls{mrca}, a novel multiresolution compressed acquisition system with enough flexibility to model both classic image formation methods, such as the \gls{cfa}/\gls{msfa}-based mosaicing, the \gls{hri}/\gls{lri} image bundles, and some nonconventional acquisition system, such as the \gls{cassi}, and various hybrid methods.
+The proposed design aims to intercept the future trends for unconventional optical devices, and allows for an immediately available procedure to model the physics of the image formation.

 We also proposed the \gls{jodefu}, a Bayesian solver for image reconstruction applicable to any available variant of \gls{mrca}-based acquisitions, and specialized on data with a strong \gls{lri} component.
 The proposed algorithm jointly addresses the problem of image fusion and reconstruction of compressed data, exploits the \gls{ctv} regularization to recover the desired product, and can be declined into two different variants with respect of the requirements in term of computation time.
 The proposed method does not necessarily match the state-of-the-art for every available image formation setup, but some alternatives were analyzed for particularly simple ones, which employ a cascade of classic techniques.